Your money-making expert. Financial journalist, TV and radio personality.

 Different companies offer different ‘solutions’, so it depends who you’re with as to what they will suggest.
 Their advice won’t necessarily be the best – and you certainly shouldn’t just grab an annuity off them if they press you to do so – but, like Pension Wise, it will be free and a good start at least.

-- The Money Advice Service – they have lots of really helpful articles about pensions, investments, savings and more.
+This is a great resource.
+They have lots of really helpful articles about pensions, investments, savings and more.
 Visit the Money Advice Service website here.

 If the points above made your stomach lurch (“what?
 Speak to my pensions company?
 Talk to Pension Wise?
 Pay for advice?
 Are you kidding?” you say) don’t let it get you down.

-You don’t have to do it all at once and you can certainly do it in little bits and get everyone to write down the points you need so that you can digest them in your own time.
+You don’t have to do it all at once.
+Take small steps and get everyone to write down the points you need so that you can digest them in your own time.

 If you don’t know how to work things out because you: